White Balance Explained

 White Balance tells the camera what ‘white’ should be.

-Choose your white balance according to the photos you want to take, don't necessarily take them literally.
+Choose your white balance according to the photos you want; don’t necessarily take them literally.

-And what is the impact on your image? – Here is an image I took to highlight what impact White Balance has on an image.
+And what is the impact on your image? – Here is an image I took to highlight White Balance's impact on an image.

 The picture was taken in RAW so I could set the WB accordingly in Photoshop.

-1st shot is using ‘Daylight’ WB – giving a neutral light.
+1st shot uses ‘Daylight’ WB – giving a neutral light.

 The 2nd uses ‘Shady’ WB and is, therefore, correcting for the blue bias of the photo by adding more red.

-These are extreme examples but demonstrate how you can use White Balance more creatively.
+These extreme examples demonstrate how to use White Balance more creatively.

 If you don’t want to concern yourself too much with white balance while out shooting photos, you can use software such as Photoshop to do this post-processing.

-Just remember to shoot in RAW (rather than for instance JPEG) to allow this facility.
+Just remember to shoot in RAW (rather than, for instance, JPEG) to allow this facility.
 Shooting in JPEG will only allow for minimal WB correction.
-If you like shooting in JPEG and can't be fussed with white balance then leave the camera settings at ‘Auto' and let the camera do the work.
-You will get much less control and sometimes the scene will look a bit off, but sometimes it will be perfect!
+If you like shooting in JPEG and can’t be fussed with white balance, leave the camera settings at ‘Auto’ and let the camera do the work.
+You will get much less control, and sometimes the scene will look slightly off, but sometimes it will be perfect!

 And don’t forget to send us your photos on Twitter to @StormHour or using the hashtag #StormHour for more exposure 😉